RadekVyM/Navbar-Animation-2/README.md

 This project demonstrates how to create a **custom tab bar** and integrate it with the `SimpleShell` control from [SimpleToolkit](https://github.com/RadekVyM/SimpleToolkit).

 ## Original design

+Many thanks to [Marie Bernard](https://dribbble.com/marie_brn) for their beautiful original work.

 [![Dribbble Design](./images/navbaranimation_original.gif)](https://dribbble.com/shots/14122275-Navbar-Animation-2)